Checklist for Graduates

 1. Apply for Graduation and Check that Degree Requirements Are Met

 Every candidate for a degree must formally apply for graduation through MyNevada and pay the non-refundable application fee of $75.
 The deadline to apply for Spring Graduation is March 1, Summer Graduation is June 1 and Fall Graduation is October 1st.
 To submit an application for undergraduate or graduate student graduation, log in to MyNevada and go to the Student Center.
 Near the top left of the screen, you will find a drop down menu that reads "other academic".
 When eligible students access the list, they will see "Apply for Graduation" among the options available.
 Confirm that the requirements for your degree have been satisfied.
 You must complete all of the requirements on your Academic Advising Report (AAR) by the last day of the term.
 Visit MyNevada Help for information about reading your AAR and tracking your graduation status after submitting your graduation application.

 2. Update Address and Degree Name in MyNevada

-You will be receiving a lot of very important information in the mail, including your name card, which you must bring with you to the ceremony, and your diploma after your degree has been posted.
+You will be receiving a lot of very important information in the mail, including your reader card, which you must bring with you to the ceremony, and your diploma after your degree has been posted.
 Therefore, it is very important your mailing address in MyNevada is up to date.
 To update your mailing address, log in to MyNevada and click on "My Personal Information".
 You will see a drop-down menu with several quick options to change or view your personal information.
 By clicking on "Addresses", you will be able to view, add, and edit your mailing address.

 3. RSVP for the Commencement Ceremony